|

 We Have Met The Enemy And He Is Us

-Today, the Second Batallion came under heavy attack from Marine units farther south when they called for artillery support to protect them from an i attack in the north.
+Today, the Second Batallion came under heavy attack from Marine units farther south when they called for artillery support to protect them from an Iraqi attack in the north.
 37 marines were wounded, 3 critically, and numerous trucks, armored vehicles, and humvees were destroyed.

 "It's these damn cell phones," said one marine, who preferred not to be identified.
 "The Second said they wanted to be supported.
 We thought they said they wanted to be mortared."
 A spokesman for Sprint decried the mistake.